-The executive summary of your business plan tell more about your company.
-In the executive summary tell your reader what your company is and why it will be successful in the best and short detail way as possible.
+The executive summary of your business plan tells more about your company.
+In the executive summary tell your reader what your company is and why it will be successful in the best and short detailed way possible.
 It is advisable to include your mission statement, your product or service, and basic information about your company’s leadership team, employees, and location.

 In fact, it’s very common for investors to ask for only the executive summary when they are evaluating your business.